-The Municipality of Central Elgin Official Plan specifically contemplates high-density residential development for the expressed purpose of residential intensification and housing affordability; therefore, it is important to recognize the contribution the proposed development can have in achieving residential intensification, increasing housing supply, and contributing to housing affordability in Central Elgin.
+The Municipality of Central Elgin Official Plan specifically contemplates high-density residential development for the expressed purpose of residential intensification; therefore, it is important to recognize the contribution the proposed development can have in achieving residential intensification in Central Elgin.
 While the subject lands are currently designated for office professional uses, there is no demand for the planned function of the lands, as represented by the currently vacant and historically underutilized subject lands.
-There has been a fundamental shift in the land marketplace, made even more substantial by the COVID-19 pandemic, which demonstrates that residential development, especially affordable residential rental housing, is desirable and needed.
-Given the historical lack of demand for office and institutional uses in the area, it is appropriate to consider amending the permitted uses and planned function for the subject lands to allow for high-density residential uses, and as such, the proposed development will make effective and appropriate use of the subject lands.
+There has been a fundamental shift in the land marketplace, made even more substantial by the ongoing COVID-19 pandemic, which demonstrates that residential development is desirable and needed.
+Given the historical lack of demand for office and institutional uses in the area, it is appropriate to consider broadening the range of uses contemplated for the subject lands, and as such, the proposed development makes effective and appropriate use of the subject lands.